joysmith/Shri-Shankaracharya-Technical-Campus/5 sem IOTCS  -BlockChain/lab/00 project.md

 #### Metamask Setup and Configuration

-This lecture will provide instructions for setting up the Metamask extension in your browser.
+This steps will provide instructions for setting up the Metamask extension in your browser.

 1. First, install the extension for your specific browser (Chrome or Firefox recommended): [click me](https://metamask.io/download/)